BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/IntroToJavaScript.md

 </script>
 ```

+Refresh the page and you'll see the messages appear in the webpage and in the console.

 Script elements can be placed anywhere in the `<head>` or `<body>`.
 The code is executed or compiled when it is encountered as the page is processed from top to bottom.
+By putting your script in the body, it executes partway through processing the HTML of the page.

+> In the `<script>` tag you can use the `defer` property to defer running the JavaScript until after the page has been loaded.
+[Click here for details.](https://www.w3schools.com/tags/att_script_defer.asp)

 ### External File
 Script that is placed in an external file may be used in multiple HTML pages.

+Create a new file called `script.js` and enter the following:

 script.js
 ```js